The Best Rivers In Ontario For Trout And Steelhead

 Bronte Creek could be considered one of the best rivers in Ontario for steelhead, salmon, and migratory brown trout.

-Bronte Creek is one of the more popular rivers due to it being close to Toronto and Hamilton and because it is a smaller river that gets big runs of salmon, steelhead, and migratory brown trout.
+Bronte Creek is one of the more popular rivers because it is close to Toronto and Hamilton.
+It’s a smaller river that gets big runs of salmon, steelhead, and migratory brown trout.

-Petro Park near the mouth up through Bronte Valley and throughout the Bronte Creek Provincial Park which is where this salmon was caught has great access and is popular with anglers.
-Much of the lower Bronte Creek is in a deep scenic valley so be prepared to hill climb, but and once down in the river, you would never know you are surrounded by big cities.
+Petro Park near the mouth up through Bronte Valley and throughout the Bronte Creek Provincial Park, which is where this salmon was caught has great access and is popular with anglers.
+Much of the lower Bronte Creek is in a deep scenic valley so be prepared to hill climb, but once you are down in the river, you would never know you are surrounded by big cities.

 Further up the river in Lowville park is large 30-foot waterfalls that prevent the migration of migratory species.

-There are brook trout and brown trout in the upper sections of this river and it’s well worth trying to catch these trout.
+In the upper sections of this river, there are brook and brown trout, and it’s well worth trying to catch them.

 Check the fishing regulations for extended seasons on Bronte Creek Before you go fishing there.